Our Mission and Values

 ** Approaches all aspects of choral experience with a positive attitude, humor, honesty, respect and patience.

 The choir performs an extensive range of music including classical, popular, folk, Broadway and traditional Welsh selections.
-A mixed voice choir, Cantorion has approximately 40 singers.
+A mixed voice or SATB choir, Cantorion has approximately 40 singers.
 The choir performs four or five times a year in London and surrounding area.
 Its members have also performed in Ottawa, Wales, Vermont and Pennsylvania.
 Cantorion's recent initiative is to showcase both instrumental and vocal student musicians during performances.

 Cantorion Choir gratefully acknowledges the financial support of